This Article Solved My Issue

 […] If no salary can be extracted from the job description, Indeed will show an estimated salary for jobs.
 If your clients do not wish to have an estimated salary displayed on their job postings on Indeed, they have the ability to override this by including a salary range either within their job description, or provide it to Indeed directly by contacting customer support.

-• If you don’t want Indeed to show an estimated salary for your job, you will need to provide the correct salary information in the job description.
+If you don’t want Indeed to show an estimated salary for your job, you must provide the actual salary information in the job description.
 See the steps in FAQ 3.

-• If you don’t want to provide a salary, Indeed will display an estimated salary for your job instead.
+If you don’t want to provide a salary, Indeed always displays an estimated salary for your job instead.

-• We recommend you provide the correct salary in the description rather than letting Indeed try to estimate it.
+Tip: We recommend you provide the actual salary in the description rather than letting Indeed try to estimate it.

-• You will need to contact Indeed if you need help or clarification about their salary requirements or an understanding as to why they estimated your salary incorrectly.
+If you need help or clarification about their salary requirements or an explanation for why they misestimated your salary, you must contact Indeed.

 Below is the recommended salary format to input the salary for your job opening.
 These formatting guidelines help ensure our salary extractor can extract salaries as accurately as possible.